 Your name is what identifies you; it’s who you are.
-Making a good impression (or not) can depend on something as little as how you choose type your name in your emails.
+So making a good impression (or not) can depend on something as minor as how you choose to type your name in your emails.

-From configuring your email program, to filling out Web inquiry forms or making online purchases, always formally capitalize your name.
+Always appropriately capitalize your name, from configuring your email program to filling out Web inquiry forms or making online purchases.
 Doing so reflects you are an educated adult.

 John Doe – not john doe.
 Not JOHN DOE.
 John Doe.